Balimbanana/SM-SourceExperienceMod/README.md

 So if you are level 21 and did `!givelevel Bob 1` It would give Bob the XP it took to get from level 20 to level 21.

 `!givexp <ClientName> <Amount>` Gives XP to another player, a different variant of givelevel, you can specify exactly how much XP you want to give, levels will be reduced if you have less than enough in the current level.

+`/sxpm_menutype` Sets whether or not to use regular radio menus, or dialog menus.

 **SXPMQModule Commands**